-- 57 At each AGM, the members may elect any member (unless he/she is debarred from membership under clause 55) to be a charity trustee. - 58 The board may at any time appoint any member (unless he/she is debarred from membership under clause 55) to be a charity trustee. - 59 At each AGM, all of the charity trustees elected/appointed under clauses 57 and 58 (and, in the case of the first AGM, those deemed to have been appointed under clause 56) shall retire from office but shall then be eligible for re-election under clause 57. - 60 A charity trustee retiring at an AGM will be deemed to have been reelected unless: - - 60.1 he/she advises the board prior to the conclusion of the AGM that he/she does not wish to be re-appointed as a charity trustee; or - 60.2 an election process was held at the AGM and he/she was not among those elected/re-elected through that process; or - 60.3 a resolution for the re-election of that charity trustee was put to the AGM and was not carried.
+- 57 At each AGM, the members may elect any member (unless he/she/they is debarred from membership under clause 55) to be a charity trustee. - The board may at any time appoint any member (unless he/she/they is debarred from membership under clause 55) to be a charity trustee. - At each AGM, all the charity trustees elected/appointed under clauses 57 and 58 (and, in the case of the first AGM, those deemed to have been appointed under clause 56) shall retire from office but will be eligible for re-election by the ordinary members. - A charity trustee retiring at an AGM will be deemed to have been reelected unless: - - 60.1 he/she/they advises the board prior to the conclusion of the AGM that he/she/they does not wish to be re-appointed as a charity trustee; or - an election process was held at the AGM, and he/she/they was not among those elected/re-elected through that process; or - 60.3 a resolution for the re-election of that charity trustee was put to the AGM and was not carried.